Windows 11 23H2 new features and changes (September 2023 update)

 The redesigned “Home” page retains the familiar design, but it’s been updated to use the Windows UI Library (WinUI) framework.
 Also, the “Quick Access” folders (for Microsoft accounts), “Favorites,” and “Recent” sections are getting visual treatments using the same framework.

-On devices configured with an Azure Active Directory (AAD) account, the page will now show file recommendations in a carousel view with support for thumbnails.
+On devices configured with an Azure Active Directory (AAD) account, the page now shows file recommendations in a carousel view with support for thumbnails.

 File Explorer new Home an header